Vaccination race enlists grassroots aides to fight mistrust

 His shirt was the first pitch, emblazoned with the words, “It’s Worth the Shot,’’ and an image of a syringe.
 Next he offered to sign her up.
 McClinton shook her head no and listed her reasons.

-“I ain’t been sick,’’ she said.
-“It might cause me to have complications.’’
-No one in her family has gotten COVID-19, she added.
+She hasn't been sick, she said, and no one in her family has gotten COVID-19.
+“It might cause me to have complications," she added.
 Simmons accepted that and walked away.

 But he returned a few minutes later, apologizing “if I caught you off guard,’’ and told her: “I was just really interested in why you aren’t interested.’’
 She said she doesn’t trust the shots and declined his pamphlets.